-Slovenia’s capital of Ljubljana is all the pretty things you hear about.
+In Ljubljana you will immediately see that Slovenia’s capital is all the pretty things you hear about.

-Ljubljana is a mix of the old and charming, dominated by the architectural visions of the father of design, Plečnik; the hip cultural and art scene alive in alternative neighbourhoods and the student influence; and with access to relaxation and adventure in the surrounding countryside, where 70% of Slovenia’s population reside.
+This guide to Ljubljana will show you how it is a mix of the old and charming, dominated by the architectural visions of the father of design, Plečnik; mixed with the hip cultural and art scene alive in alternative neighbourhoods and the student influence; and with access to relaxation and adventure in the surrounding countryside, where 70% of Slovenia’s population resides.

-Ljubljana has a ‘small town feel’ but with big European capital vibes, which is what you can expect from a capital that is nestled between central Europe and the Mediterranean.
+Ljubljana has a small-town feel but with big European capital vibes, which is what you can expect from a capital that sits between central Europe and the Mediterranean.

-My four days there was a perfect introduction to the variation of European capitals in central Europe and to my first foray into Slovenia.
-Here’s my guide to Ljubljana and its multi-faceted layers for all kinds of curious traveller.
+My four days there was a perfect introduction to the variation of European capitals in central Europe and my first foray into Slovenia.
+Here’s my guide to Ljubljana and its multi-faceted layers for all kinds of curious travellers.
 Living in Austria, I certainly have no excuses to not return…

 Like any visitor, the Old Town was top of my list to explore.
 Like most former medieval strongholds, it’s compact yet full of a long, historical timeline of architectural styles and charms.
 In Ljubljana, this means endless cobblestone conveyor belts of streets that present numerous bridges, intricate townhouse facades, palaces, fountains, statues, monuments, churches and squares (of which Trg Republike next to the Slovenian parliament building is the largest).